dotink/inkwell-routing/docs/classes/Inkwell/Routing/Collection.md

 		<tr>
 			<td>
-				$base_url
+				$base
 			</td>
 			<td>
 									<a href="http://www.php.net/language.types.string.php">string</a>

 			</td>
 			<td>
-				The base path for all the routes
+				The base for all the routes
 			</td>
 		</tr>